 I moved closer to Glendale right before COVID-19 shut down California.
 This brought me closer to L.A.’s highest concentration of flatbreads from the Caucasus and Middle East, which I’ve enjoyed for 20 years, but explored in more depth throughout the pandemic.
 Glendale is loaded, but it’s still worth driving to places like Hollywood, Pasadena, the San Fernando Valley and Anaheim’s Little Arabia to find different varieties and versions due to diverse populations and inspirations.
-Learn about 10 of my favorite flatbreads from the Caucasus and Middle East in L.A.
-County.
+Learn about 10 of my favorite Los Angeles flatbreads with roots in the Caucasus and Middle East.

 Ararat Bakery (Tujunga)